iterative/dvc.org/static/docs/commands-reference/pull.md

   behavior from the `dvc checkout` command because `dvc pull` in effect performs a _checkout_ after downloading files.

+* `-R`, `--recursive` - `targets` values is expected to be a directory path.
-* `-R dirname`, `--recursive dirname` - determines the files to download by searching the named directory and its subdirectories for missing files in the workspace.
+  Determines the files to download by searching the named directory and its subdirectories for DVC files to download data for.
+Along with providing a `target`, or `target` along with `--with-deps` it is yet another way to cut the scope of DVC files to download files for.

 * `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote cache.
 The effect is to control the number of files downloaded simultaneously.
 Default is `4 * cpu_count()`.
 For example with `-j 1` DVC downloads one file at a time, with `-j 2` it downloads two at a time, and so forth.
+For SSH remotes default is set to 4.

 * `-h`, `--help` - shows the help message and exit.